EDRN/PublicPortal/INSTALL.rst

 /home/edrn/edrn-portal-4.5.X) and any new reverse-proxy TCP ports.

 However, for release 4.5, there are a large number of rewrites that must also be installed.
-These are in rewrites.cfg; place them in both the plain HTTP and SSL HTTPS configurations for Apache HTTPD.
+These are in rewrites.conf; place them in both the plain HTTP and SSL HTTPS configurations for Apache HTTPD.

 You'll also want to double check the SSL certificates for both HTTPS access to